TheSixCents/OpenJiritsu/README.md

 #OpenJiritsu

 OpenJiritsu provides a flexible and modular platform to interface Jiritsu Client Fleets with Jiritsu Infrastructure Services.
-OpenJiritsu will be platform agnostic to iOS, Android, or Windows Phone connected vehicle environments.
+OpenJiritsu will be platform agnostic to iOS or Android connected vehicle environments.

 ##Overview